kingcsharp/msr-fsr/MSR.UI/MSR.UI.Answer/README.md

 ## Development server
 RUN `npm run build` so it compiles the solution.
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+#package.json has all the scripts you can run or add to be compiled before actions.
+eg. `npm run buildstage` this will build the solution with the environment file environment.stage

 ## If you use app with backend support, please use
 ```